MattyG763/MattyG763/README.md

 - 👋 Hi, I’m @MattyG763
-- 👀 I’m interested in Programming, Learning Programming, and Game Development
+- 👀 I’m interested in Programming, and Game Development
-- 🌱 I’m currently learning HTML CSS and JavaScript for Web Development
+- 🌱 I’m currently doing the CS50 course
-- 💞️ I’m looking to collaborate on anything at the moment to develop my skills

 <!---
 MattyG763/MattyG763 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.